CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 # Migrating to client 7
+This guide uses [YR mod base](https://github.com/Starkku/cncnet-client-mod-base) configuration as an example.
+The majority of changes also applies to to non-YR client configurations.

 It is **highly recommended** to make a complete backup of your mod before starting.

 ## Replace binary files
 1. Replace contents of `Resources/Binaries` and `Resources/Compatibility` with new files.
-2. Replace your launcher executable in root directory (whetever it's called, YRLauncher, MentalOmegaLauncher, etc.).
+2. Replace your launcher executable in root directory (whetever it's called, `YRLauncher.exe`, `MentalOmegaLauncher.exe`, etc.).

 ## Edit `ClientDefinitions.ini`
-1. Add `[Settings]UnixLauncherExe=YRLauncher.sh`
+1. Add `[Settings]->UnixLauncherExe=Launcher.sh` (script file name can be anything)
-2. Create `YRLauncher.sh` in root directory:
+2. Create `Launcher.sh` in root directory:
 ```sh
 #!/bin/sh

 cd "$(dirname "$0")"
 dotnet Resources/Binaries/UniversalGL/clientogl.dll "$@"
 ```
-3. Add these entries in `[Settings]` (fill with whatever you want):
+3. Add these entries in `[Settings]` (fill with your required/forbidden mod files):
 ```ini
 ; Comma-separated list of files required to run the game / mod that are not included in the installation.
 RequiredFiles=